Study abroad

 • provisional budget (in French) drawn up for each different city requested

-• proof of level in the language of instruction at the institution selected (for each language other than French).
-Please note, it is each student's responsibility to check what level of language is required by the partner universities and what tests are required.
+• an official proof of level in the language of instruction at the institution selected (for each language other than French).
+Please note, it is each student's responsibility to check what level of language is required by the partner universities and what supporting documents are required.

 BCI programme (Quebec Exchange Students): specifics